 1. Placement of keywords matters.

 Keep in mind that search engines typically pay more attention to the content that sits towards the top of any web page.
-That’s why, in your LinkedIn profile, your professional headline is the most important SEO spot.
+That’s why, in your LinkedIn profile, your professional headline is one of the most important SEO spots.

 2. Spelling matters.